ErinaTheDummy/SwordToShield/Character_Creation/Classes/Psiker.md

 ### Snap (level 6)
 As an action you may expend 12 psi to break the bones of one creature you can see.
 The target must make a constitution saving throw against your Psionic DC or take 4d6 force damage and have one of their bones broken, taking half as much and not breaking any bones on a success.
 On a failure the target drops any weapons they are holding and their movement speed is reduced to 0.

-### Regeneration (level 6)
+### Psionic Regeneration (level 6)
-As an action you may expend 12 psi to heal a creature within 10 feet of you for 2d10 hitpoints, as you convince their wounds to close themselves up.
+As an action you may expend 20 psi to heal a creature within 15 feet of you for 3d10+10 hitpoints, as you weave psionic energy into their body, pulling it back together and mending the damage.
+If the targeted creature has lost a limb and this healing would heal them a greater amount than what would be needed to return them to full health, then the limb is reattached.

 ### Memory Wipe (level 9)
-As an action you may choose to expend 20 Psi and attempt to wipe all the memories of a creature you can see.
+As an action you may choose to expend 60 Psi and attempt to wipe all the memories of a creature you can see.
 The target must make an intelligence saving throw against your Psionic DC or forget everything they have ever experienced.
 A creature affected by this Psionic forgets everything except the languages they speak and their own name.
 Creatures with resistance or immunity to psychic damage or resistance or immunity to charm are not affected by this psionic.

 ### True Telekinesis (Level 9)
-As an action you may choose to expend 20 psi and move one object or creature within 1000 feet to another place within 1000 feet.
-If the creature or object collides with another creature or object they both take 6d10+20 bludgeoning damage as the force of your psi unrelentingly smashes them together.
+As an action you may choose to expend 25 psi and move one object or creature within 1000 feet to another place within 1000 feet.
+If the creature or object collides with another creature or object they both take 4d10+20 bludgeoning damage as the force of your psi unrelentingly smashes them together.

 ### Head Pop (level 9)
 As an action you may choose to expend 40 psi in an attempt to explode the head of one creature you can see.
 The target must make a constitution saving throw against your Psionic DC or take 10d10+20 psychic damage, taking half as much on a success as you place pressure upon their brain.
-When you target a creature that has 50 hitpoints or less with this psionic their head explodes, killing them instantly.
+When you target a creature that has 40 hitpoints or less with this psionic their head explodes, killing them instantly.